DanielR9808/ProyectoInmobiliaria/README.md

 # MERN STACK
-this is a CRUD app example write with React, Node, Expres and Mongodb
+This is a CRUD app example write with React, Node, Expres and Mongodb.